MalykaAwais/APB_VIP/README.md

 ## Conclusion
 The project successfully verified the master and slave UVCs of the APB protocol, demonstrating a flexible and reusable VIP design.
 The integration of optional features enhances the capabilities of the verification environment.

----

-<h2 align="left">📜 License</h2>

-This project is licensed under the **NCDC (NUST Chip Design Centre)**.
-Any use of this code must be in accordance with the license provided by NCDC.

----